mashupgarage/MG-Eng-Playbook/dev-competencies/ruby-rails.md

 Have the understanding of how classes and objects works
 ### Example
 - Able to read, understand and write ruby classes and objects.
-- Able to write and understand class's and object's usecase, capabilities and methods.
+- Able to write and understand class's and object's use case, capabilities and methods.
 - Able to apply the principles of SOLID when writing classes.
 - Able to understand the concept of mutability and immutability.
 - Able to write/refactor classes and objects as DRY as possible.